intel/ad-rss-lib/README.md

 - C++ Library for Responsibility Sensitive Safety, Intel, 2018

 ### Usage of ad-rss-lib
-If you use ad-rss-lib, please cite our IV'2019 paper:
+If you use ad-rss-lib for any publication, please cite the IV'2019 paper:
 ```
 @INPROCEEDINGS{
    title={Towards Standardization of AV Safety: C++ Library for Responsibility Sensitive Safety}